 In addition to quick treatment, we believe in providing our patients with early rehabilitation and the smoothest transition to the level of care that comes next.

-Our inpatient acute rehabilitation unit is Commission on Accreditation of Rehabilitation Facilities (CARF) accredited in stroke, brain injury and general rehab.
-Our expert team provides care to maximize recovery after a stroke.
+- We offer stroke rehabilitation in our inpatient acute rehabilitation unit, which is Commission on Accreditation of Rehabilitation Facilities (CARF) accredited in stroke, brain injury and general rehab.

 We help people avoid a stroke